ice1000/jimgui/README.md

 Notice that jimgui uses a not-very-efficient way to convert `java.lang.String` into byte arrays that C++ is happy with.
-You can customize the string-to-bytes function yourself by using `org.ice1000.jimgui.util.JImGuiUtil.setStringToBytes`.
+You can customize the string-to-bytes function yourself by using `org.ice1000.jimgui.util.JImGuiUtil.setStringToBytes`, or use the more efficient alternative to `java.lang.String` -- `org.ice1000.jimgui.JImStr`, which is supposed to be created as global constants.

 ## Gradle